MAV AGM

 In addition to the nomination form, in a Word Document, please include the following Candidate Statement.
 The total of this submission should be no more than one page.

-2. A 200 – 300 word personal statement of how your experience, skills and interests will be of value to the MAV Board if you are appointed to the role of Director.
+3. A 200 – 300 word personal statement (wrtten or video) of how your experience, skills and interests will be of value to the MAV Board if you are appointed to the role of Director.

 Director ID: